qala-io/java-course/docs/programme/jdbc.md

 - Gang of Four (GoF) Design Patterns - are classical patterns that are known and used in every programming environment be it Java, .Net or Python.
 Examples: MVC, Singleton, Listener, Proxy.
 - Fowler's Enterprise Application Patterns (EAP) - these include more of architecture-level patterns.
 Examples are:
-Transaction Script, Value Object, Repository.
+Transaction Script, Value Object, Repository, Active Record.
 - Java EE Patterns - a set of design patterns Sun Microsystems came up with when they owned Java.
 Include terms like DAO, Value Object, DTO.
 - Domain Driven Design (DDD) Patterns - came from the book "Domain Driven Design" written by Eric Evans.
 These include